 Love Island app

 Throughout the series, viewers will be asked to vote via the Love Island app.
-They can also keep up to date with the latest from the show and have access to Love Island merch, including the iconic Love Island water bottle, which received a makeover for the 2021 series.
+They can also keep up to date with the latest from the show and have access to Love Island merch, including the iconic Love Island water bottle, which has had a slight tweak for the 2022 series, with gold writing instead of pink.

 Love Island podcast